electrovir/element-vir/README.md

 Define events with `events` when defining a functional element.
 Each event must be initialized with `eventInit` and a type parameter. `eventInit` accepts no inputs as it doesn't make sense for events to have a default value.

-To dispatch an event, grab `dispatchEvent` from `renderCallback`'s parameters.
+To dispatch an event, grab `dispatchElementEvent` from `renderCallback`'s parameters.

 <!-- example-link: src/readme-examples/my-simple-with-events.element.ts -->